revotech-group/kyc-multilingual-testcases/EdgeTestCases.md

 ## Goal:
-This document outlines additional multilingual and integration test scenarios for locale handling, KYC SDK and KYC app behavior.
+This document outlines additional multilingual and integration test scenarios for locale handling across the KYC SDK and KYC App.

 ## **TC-01: CORS Configuration for Locale JSON**